Last update: 12.20.2018

-Opera has been around since 1995 with its well-known browser solution.
+Opera and its well-known web browser have been around since 1995.
 But this developer only announced its free VPN integration a good two years ago.
-So, we can say that it’s still a toddler in the VPN market, which also means it may trip here and there.
-Since Opera VPN is headquartered in Norway, a Nine Eyes country, allow us to be a bit skeptical in this Opera VPN review about its logging and data retention practices.
+So, we can say that it’s still a toddler on the VPN market, which also means it may trip here and there.
+For example, since Opera VPN is headquartered in Norway, a Nine Eyes country, allow our Opera VPN review to be a bit skeptical about its logging and data retention practices.

 Being a member of the Nine Eyes global surveillance alliance simply means cooperation to collect and share mass surveillance data.
 What better way to monitor good old computer users than through online software like a browser, right?
 It’s like a clean window from the Moon looking over to the earthly plane.
 So, if you want real anonymity and online security, you may not find your best virtual guardian here.

 Before starting the free VPN service, Opera purchased SurfEasy VPN based in Canada (Five Eyes member), which is a terrible and useless VPN with relatively high prices.
 It is a somewhat confusing step that despite having a paid VPN, Opera started up their free brand on the side.
 Certainly, not the best marketing strategy, but then again, our Opera VPN review guys are not here to evaluate or discuss marketing decisions.
 And, this weird strategy might even pay off at some point in the future; who knows?

 It is important to get something straight: Opera VPN is not a real VPN even if its name may suggest otherwise, and misleadingly so.
 This is technically a proxy service with AES-256 encryption.
 What’s worse, this service exclusively encrypts Opera browser traffic, which is then routed through a SurfEasy server.

 With the iOS and Android Opera versions not featuring a VPN, this service seems to benefit only Windows, MacOS, and Linux users.